House passes bill decriminalizing marijuana; Senate fortunes unclear

 The three Republicans voting “yes” on Friday were Reps.
 Matt Gaetz (Fla.), Brian Mast (Fla.) and Tom McClintock (Calif.).
 The two Democrats voting “no” were Reps.
 Henry Cuellar (Tex.) and Chris Pappas (N.H.).

-In remarks on the House floor Friday morning, Rep. Barbara Lee (D-Calif.) argued that the legislation would help repair the damage done by the war on drugs and the country’s “failed policy of marijuana prohibition which has led to the shattering of so many lives, primarily Black and brown people.”
+In remarks on the House floor Friday morning, Rep. Barbara Lee (D-Calif.) argued that the legislation would help repair the damage done by the war on drugs and the country’s “failed policy of marijuana prohibition, which has led to the shattering of so many lives, primarily Black and brown people.”

 “Make no mistake: Yes, it is a racial justice bill,” Lee said.
 “According to the ACLU, Black Americans are nearly four times more likely to be arrested for cannabis and related crimes than White Americans, despite equal rates of use.
 These arrests can have a detrimental impact on a person’s quality of life and can lead to difficulty finding employment, securing housing and accessing other benefits.”